ordercloud-api/ordercloud-javascript-sdk/README.md

 ## Typescript Support

-While Typescript is not required to use this project (we compile it down to javascript for you), it does mean there are some added benefits for our Typescript users.
+While Typescript is not required to use this project (we compile it down to ES5 javascript for you), it does mean there are some added benefits for our Typescript users.
 You will need a minimum of typescript version 3.5 for all features to work correctly.

 ### Understanding OrderCloud's models

-By default properties of ordercloud models are required if their Create or Save operation requires them.
+By default, properties of ordercloud models are required if their Create or Save operation requires them.
 For example the [`LineItem` model](https://ordercloud-api.github.io/ordercloud-javascript-sdk/interfaces/lineitem) has the properties `ProductID` and `Quantity` required.
 This is important to know if you need to define an object by type before using it.

 ```typescript
 import { LineItems, LineItem } from 'ordercloud-javascript-sdk';